-Students participated in one semester course consisting of three one month long modules, entitled "Methods In Data Enabled Research Into Human Behavior And Its Cognitive And Neural Mechanisms".
+Students participated in a one semester course consisting of three one month long modules, entitled "Methods In Data Enabled Research Into Human Behavior And Its Cognitive And Neural Mechanisms".
 This course ran for the first time in Fall 2015 and consisted of three, month long modules that were designed to expose students to a mixture of methods and approaches in data science and cognitive science.
 This year's modules were:

 - Interpreting fMRI led by Professor Rajeev Raizada.
 This module focused on applying data science approaches to neuroimaging (functional MRI) data from humans.